Larry L. Dhabalt Obituary - Orion, IA | The Rock Island Dispatch Argus

 Larry was born on October 7, 1946, in Moline, the son of Jerry and Lois (Hansen) Dhabalt.
 He married Susan I. Canterbury on March 4, 1972, at Trinity Hospital Chapel.
 Larry was a mail carrier for the United States Post Office in Moline for 32 years.
 He was a member of St. Paul Lutheran Church, Orion, where he was also a custodian.
 Larry was a member of the Orion Lions Club as well.

-Survivors include his wife, Sue; children, Nicole and Steve Vandevelde, Matherville, IL Kevin Dhabalt, Salina, KS, ,and Chuck and Lori Dhabalt, Orion, IL; 8 grandchildren, Aron and Camilla Lees, Addy and Brandon Vail, Christopher Dhabalt, Cole and Breezie Dhabalt, Stacie and Drew VanDyke, Brandon Wright, Alexis Dhabalt, and Audrey Dhabalt.
+Survivors include his wife, Sue; children, Nicole and Steve Vandevelde, Matherville, IL Kevin Dhabalt, Salina, KS, ,and Chuck and Lori Dhabalt, Orion, IL; 8 grandchildren, Aron and Camilla Lees, Addy and Brandon Vail, Christofer Dhabalt, Cole and Breezie Dhabalt, Stacie and Drew VanDyke, Brandon Wright, Alexis Dhabalt, and Audrey Dhabalt;11 great-grandchildren and number 12 due in April. .

 He was preceded in death by his parents and siblings, Coni Anderson, and Dennis Dhabalt.